i-mwangi/qawa/README.md

 - **Farmers** to register their groves and tokenize their coffee trees
 - **Investors** to purchase tokens representing ownership in coffee production
 - **Transparent revenue distribution** from coffee sales to token holders
+- **Earnings withdrawal** allowing investors to withdraw their earnings as USDC directly to their wallet
 - **Real-time monitoring** of tree health and environmental conditions
 - **Secure wallet integration** for all platform interactions
 - **Lending system** that allows investors to either provide liquidity to earn interest or take out loans using their coffee tree tokens as collateral